yneves/node-bauer-sql/README.md

 insert.into("table").fields("one").fields("two").fields("three")
 // same as
 insert.into("table").fields(["one","two","three"])
-// produes INSERT INTO table (one, two, three)
+// produces INSERT INTO table (one, two, three)
 ```

 ### .values